YuchenFan48/EVA-Score/README.md

 pip install -r requirements.txt
 ```

+Put your OpenAI API key in the `codes/api.key` file for the usage of [FActScore](https://github.com/shmsw25/FActScore).

 ## Run EVA-Score
 To run EVA-Score, you need to prepare the data in the following format:
 - `text`: the original text